 Captain America’s shield is the most iconic part of his branding, and surprisingly, it was originally a triangular shape!
 There were complaints about this by a rival comic book publisher and the shield was similar to one of their characters logos.
 The shield then evolved into its current circular shape.

-With its central star, red, white, and blue circles, the shield emotes an all-America patriotic feel, a not so subtle nod to the American flag.
+With its central star, red, white, and blue circles, the shield emotes an all American patriotic feel, a not so subtle nod at the American Flag.

-As much as the Captain America brand is a reflection of America and the American flag, it still maintains its own identity – exactly what a brand should do!
-You may be inspired by an already existing design, but it is imperative to make it the character/businesses own.
+As much as the Captain America brand is a reflection of America and the American flag, it still maintains its own identity, exactly what a brand should do!
+You may be inspired by an already existing design, but it is imperative to make it the brands own.

-From vibrant superheroes to one of the darker and more violent vigilantes, we take a look at Marvel’s The Punisher.
-The logo, designed by Romita Sr, perfectly encapsulates the dark side of the character, with its menacing white skull peering out of the blackness.
+From vibrant superheroes, to one of the darker and more violent vigilantes, we take a look at Marvel’s The Punisher.
+The logo, designed by Romita Sr, perfectly encapsulates the dark side of the character, with its menacing white skill peering out of the blackness.
 The logo is intimidating – perfect for scaring off the characters enemies.
-No one wants to get stuck in a dark alley with someone wearing that design!
+No one wants to get stick in a dark alley with someone wearing that design!

 This is the power of design and branding.

-The distinctive bat is the central focus of all Batman branding and the logo has undergone many changes over the years, from the books original logo in the 1940s. to the over-the-top design of the 60s, to Frank Miller’s darker Batman graphic novels of the 80s.
+The distinctive bat is the central focus of all Batman branding and the logo has undergone many changes over the years, from the books original logo in the 1940s, to the over the top design of the 60s, the Frank Miller’s darker Batman graphic novels of the 80s.

 You see, successful branding is about understanding the target market.
-And as opposed to Superman’s uplifting, colourful logo design which emotes a sense of hope, Batman’s logo is moody, mysterious, and threatening – designed to strike fear in the hearts of criminals.
+As opposed to Superman’s uplifting, colourful logo design which emotes a sense of hope, Batman’s logo is moody, mysterious, and threatening – designed to strike fear in the hearts of criminals.